Explore the Special Education Program

 State licensure disclosure

-If you are planning to pursue professional licensure or certification in a state other than Nebraska, it is strongly recommended that you contact the appropriate licensing entity in that state to seek information and guidance regarding licensure or certification requirements before beginning an academic program.
+Wayne State's Special Education programs are designed to prepare students for teacher licensure or certification in Nebraska.
+If you are planning to pursue professional licensure or certification in a state other than Nebraska, please see our Special Education licensure disclosure.
+It is also strongly recommended that you contact the appropriate licensing entity in that state to seek information and guidance regarding licensure or certification requirements before beginning an academic program.

 Graduates with a degree in Special Education teach in schools using the skills they learned while at Wayne State College.